elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

 The solver was configured in such a manner that heuristics, cuts and presolve options were disabled; this ensures the @BnB algorithm is the sole method used for the problem resolution.

 === Branching scores and features extraction
-SCIP already places at disposal the @SB strategy ready to use; however, this cannot be used to the end of this project, as at each node of the @BnB tree, other than branching the scores and features have to be stored in the dataset.
+SCIP already places at disposal the @SB strategy ready to use; however, this cannot be used to the end of this project, as other than branching, score and features have to be stored in the dataset.
+SCIP provides APIs to define custom branching callbacks, which then automatically invoked once they're added to a model; this functionality can be used to intercept the @BnB algorithm execution and extract the desired information.

 For the purposes of this project, two callbacks have been realized:
 - `StrongBranching`, used in the first phase, at dataset generation time, to extract @SB scores and features;